sadaskeanu/sadaskeanu/README.md

 # 👋 Hi, I’m Daria

-Hardworking Junior Frontend Developer.
-I have 4+ years of previous experience in project management and digital.
+Hardworking and detail-oriented Frontend Developer with 1+ year of experience in development and 4+ years of previous experience in project management and digital.
 Currently committed to using my skills to support the mission of a company.

 ## My projects: